 The Edem hotel is used by most international tour operators travelling to Turkestan.
 It is not the cheapest option, but has good facilities and a good restaurant.

 By train to Turkestan

-Turkestan has a train station so it is possible to travel directly from Nur-sultan (27 hours), Karaganda (23 hours) or Almaty (17 hours) to Turkestan.
+Turkestan has a train station so it is possible to travel directly from Nur-sultan (27 hours), Karaganda (23 hours) or Almaty (17 hours) to Turkestan. therefore it is easy to add Turkestan to your Kazakhstan itinerary.
 In my post on how tyo travel by train you can read more about train travel in Kazakhstan .

 How to travel from Shymkent to Turkestan

 Turkestan is an easy day trip from Shymkent.
 Shymkent is therefore a great city to base yourself to explore the area.
 Besides Turkestan there are other historical places like Sayram and salso some incredible nature in Sayam Ugam National Park and Aksu Zhabagly National Park.
 Read more about Shymkent in my Shymkent travel guide

 From Samal busstation there are frequent marshrutka’s (minibusses) to Turkestan.
 The journey from Shymkent to Turkestan takes about 2 hours.
 Ask the bus driver to drop you at the mausoleum once it comes into sight.
 Lost With Purpose offers another detailed description on how to get to Turkestan by public transport from Shymkent.

 You can find more practical information about traveling in Kazakhstan in my Backpacking Kazakhstan guide.